Bruce Marshall (writer): Film, stage and television adaptations

 His 1953 novel The Fair Bride was the basis of the 1960 film The Angel Wore Red starring Ava Gardner, Dirk Bogarde, Joseph Cotten and Vittorio De Sica.
 It was the last film directed by Nunnally Johnson.

-His 1952 book, The White Rabbit, recounting the World War II exploits of secret agent F. F. E. Yeo-Thomas, was made into a TV mini-series in 1967.
+His 1952 book, The White Rabbit, recounting the World War II exploits of Special Operations Executive agent F. F. E. Yeo-Thomas, was made into a TV mini-series in 1967.

 His 1963 novel The Month of the Falling Leaves was the basis of the 1968 German TV show Der Monat der fallenden Blätter.
 Marshall co-wrote the screenplay with Herbert Asmodi.
 It was directed by Dietrich Haugk.